 Generally, price risk issues tend to be from a supply side change – up or down.

-One of the new variables to consider is the “fracking” phenomena that is underway, particularly in the US.
+One of the new variables to consider is the “fracking” phenomena that are underway.
+Particularly in the US.
 This is where previously non-commercial fields are continuing to produce hydrocarbon, through new technology.
 Horizontal drilling has opened up the ability to extract gas from shale previously inaccessible and is resulting in cheaper energy and, plenty of it.

 The game changer for our Oil Price Forecast 2014